 If you or anyone you know is experiencing suicidal thoughts or depression, the following resources are available:

 - National Suicide Prevention Lifeline (800-273-8255): Speak with someone who will provide free and confidential support 24 hours a day, seven days a week.
-To learn how to help someone in crisis, call the same number.
+To learn how to help someone in crisisopens a new window, call the same number.

 - The Trevor Project (1-866-488-7386): A 24/7 resource for LGBTQ youth struggling with a crisis or suicidal thoughts.
 The line is staffed by trained counselors.

-- Colorado Crisis Services Walk-In Locations: Walk-in crisis service centers are open 24/7, and offer confidential, in-person crisis support, information and referrals to anyone in need.
+- Colorado Crisis Services Walk-In Locations: Walk-in crisis service centers are open 24/7opens a new window, and offer confidential, in-person crisis support, information and referrals to anyone in need.

 - Colorado Crisis Services Hotline (1-844-493-8255): If you are in crisis or need help dealing with one, call 1-844-493-8255 or text “TALK” to 38255 to speak to a trained professional.
-When calling Colorado Crisis Services, you will be connected to a crisis counselor or trained professional with a master’s or doctoral degree.
+When calling Colorado Crisis Servicesopens a new window, you will be connected to a crisis counselor or trained professional with a master’s or doctoral degree.

 - Colorado Child Abuse and Neglect Hotline: (1-844-264-5437): An easy resource for people to report suspected child abuse and neglect.
 The number serves as a direct, immediate and efficient route to all Colorado’s 64 counties and two tribal nations, which are responsible for accepting and responding to child abuse and neglect concerns.
 All callers are able to speak with a call-taker 24 hours a day, 365 days a year.